-When first learning of her adoption, she was told that she was “chosen.”
-She later came to understand that her mother was drawn to her because she looked sick and unhealthy.
+Another survivor, Riva Barnett, when first learning of her adoption, was told that she was “chosen.”
+Barnett later came to understand that her mother was drawn to her because she looked sick and unhealthy.
 A pediatrician in Halifax named Dr. Barrie Coward urged her mother to “get the child out of there as quickly as possible.”

-"I realize I could have been bound for a butter box," Saia said, "and I'm here to tell the story."
+"I realize I could have been bound for a butter box," Barnett said, "and I'm here to tell the story."

-Sandy Tuckerton had a similar story.
+Sandy Tuckerman had a similar story.
 She admitted that her mother told her she was chosen because she had pneumonia and had dark hair and eyes like hers.
-"If I had stayed there, I probably wouldn't have made it," Tuckerton said.
+"If I had stayed there, I probably wouldn't have made it," Tuckerman said.
 "The sick babies weren't marketable.
 I feel very lucky that I was adopted."

-Riva Barnet was so deeply affected by the truth of her past that she sought out a butter box.
+Barnett was so deeply affected by the truth of her past that she sought out a butter box.
 She searched antique shops in Nova Scotia when arriving for the reunion.
 "It's a reminder of where I could have ended up, how I did end up, and it makes me very grateful," she said.
 She found one (pictured below) and has kept it in her bedroom closet where she can "see it every morning and reflect on my blessings."

-Barnet’s adoptive mother also stated that she chose her because of concerns for her health.
-Knowing this, Riva Barnet took over running the Survivors of the Ideal Maternity Home, answering questions.
+Barnett’s adoptive mother also stated that she chose her because of concerns for her health.
+Knowing this, Riva Barnett got involved in the now defunct website, Survivors of the Ideal Maternity Home, answering questions.
 Currently, there is a Facebook page about the survivors run by Sharon Knight.

 A New Connection